CopernicaMarketingSoftware/Documentation/MarketingSuite/send-app/bounce-management.md

 It is currently not possible to manage selections from the MarketingSuite.
 Also, the MarketingSuite uses a different method on registering those bounces.
 As a result, previously made bounce selections (in Publisher) didn't have any effect on mailings sent with the MarketingSuite.

-To overcome this problem, we added a new selection condition to the existing list.
+To overcome this problem, we added a new selection condition to the existing list in Publisher.
 The selection condition is pretty much the same as the current bounce condition.

 ### Add MS bounce condition to your selection.